Who was Saint Joseph of Copertino?

 There are no longer monks perched on olive branches in Copertino, and Saint Joseph’s birth home is remarkably minimalistic and modest with some wooden chairs, a statue, a naive painting and a bunch of green potted plants and plastic flowers.
 You have to know the story to appreciate the special atmosphere of the place.

-Still, I enjoyed sitting in the church opposite his parental home thinking of how St. Joseph had alledgedly made the wife of the Spanish Ambassador at the Vatican faint when he flew up over the heads of the congregation to embrace the feet of a statue of Christ and hovered there for a while before descending with his terrifying scream.
+Still, I enjoyed sitting in the church opposite his parental home thinking of how St. Joseph had allegedly made the wife of the Spanish Ambassador at the Vatican faint, when he flew up over the heads of the congregation to embrace the feet of a statue of Christ, and hovered there for a while before descending with his terrifying scream.